ckswilliams/modOpenREM/docs/install.rst

 Database guides
 ---------------

-Here are instructions for installing PostgreSQL on linux and on Windows:
+Here are instructions for installing PostgreSQL on linux and on Windows, and guides to backup up PostgreSQL and MySQL:

 ..  toctree::
     :maxdepth: 1

     postgresql
     postgresql_windows
+    backupRestorePostgreSQL
+    backupMySQLWindows

 Production webservers